 - reflect on the advantages and disadvantages of pavement.

-Ask students to look out the window and describe what kind of groundcover they see.
-They may describe sidewalks, grass, garden, dirt, sand, woodchips, tar, pavement, cement, paving stones, etc. If you don’t have a variety of groundcover outside your window, have them imagine a familiar place that does.
-As they name what they see, write two lists on the board under the headings “Pavement” and “Dirt.”
+Ask young people to look out the window and describe what kind of ground cover they see.
+They may describe sidewalks, grass, garden, dirt, sand, woodchips, tar, pavement, cement, and paving stones.
+Write two headings on a chart: “Pavement” and “Dirt.”
 Groundcover like cement, patio blocks, and tar would go under “Pavement,” while sand, grass, and woodchips would go under “Dirt.”
+They may brainstorm ground cover other than what is currently around them.
+Have discussions about things that don't fit clearly in one or the other.

-Tell the students that they are going to play a game in which they will role play as salespeople for either a dirt groundcover or a pavement groundcover company.
+Introduce a game in which they will role-play as salespeople for either a dirt groundcover or a pavement groundcover company.
 They will be hired by either the dirt company or the pavement company, and they have to think of creative ways to promote their product or criticize the competition.